OMG I Ran a Half Marathon!

 I signed up for this half-marathon in November of 2025, forgetting that that would mean training over the winter.
 And this winter was particularly brutal in DC.
 There was a stretch of several weeks where my running routes were not clear of snow.
 Temperatures were consistently below freezing.
 Needless to say, training did not go so well.

-Once I had that realization, I felt so liberated.
-I decided that on race day I would only run as much as my body wanted to.
-If that meant stopping at the massive hill at mile 7.5 (or earlier), that was completely okay.
+With that, I decided that on race day I would only run as much as my body wanted to.
+If that meant stopping halfway through (or earlier), that was completely okay.
 It felt almost absurd that I had to give myself permission to listen to my body, but things shifted after that.

+Have you ever had one of those experiences where everything felt like it was working in your favor?
+That is exactly what this race was like.
 I woke up to perfect running weather: blue skies, sunshine, low 50s.
 Even the metro ride to the start line, the people I met—it all flowed.
 I teared up during the national anthem at how peaceful I felt and also kind of sad for the 50+ half marathons before this where I put so much pressure on myself to perform.

 My internal dialogue before the race was totally different and super cute: